Families count cost of National Express West Midlands bus strike

 - Published

-Among them are Bilston residents Kerry Bradley and her daughter who normally use buses to get to work but paid £55 between them on Monday for three taxi journeys.

-Mrs Bradley works at a GP surgery and says she fears a weekly combined cost of more than £250, adding: "You get to the point of thinking 'where is the money going to come from and what are we going to do'?"
+One Birmingham school said a third of its pupils had to work from home, while one family complained it had to pay £55 in taxi fares to get to and from work.

-The walkout follows a pay row between the company and members of the union Unite which says the action is continuing indefinitely but workers are willing to compromise.
+The walkout follows a pay row between the company and members of the union Unite which says the action is continuing indefinitely, adding workers are willing to compromise.
 The company says it wants to resolve the strike.

-National Express has apologised for the disruption and urges customers not to travel unless they have to.
+The bus firm has apologised for the disruption and has urged customers not to travel unless they have to.

+Headteacher Simon Bird said on Tuesday that 360 pupils had been unable to make it to Handsworth Grammar School - the equivalent of two year groups.

+He said the industrial action combined with Covid, the recent bad weather and the teachers' strike had all made for a negative effect on continuity for pupils.

+Mrs Bradley, a GP surgery worker who said she could not work from home, added that she feared a weekly combined taxi bill of more than £250.

+"You get to the point of thinking 'where is the money going to come from and what are we going to do'?" she said.

-The firm runs 1,600 buses across the West Midlands and normally carries about 600,000 passengers each day.
-A truncated service is currently in operation, mainly on routes serving major hospitals.
+A truncated bus service is currently in operation, mainly on routes serving major hospitals.

-Jackie, a blind single parent from Kingstanding, Birmingham, says getting her son to school has meant relying on other people to change their plans to drive him.
+Jackie, a blind single parent from Kingstanding, Birmingham, said getting her son to school meant relying on other people to drive him.

 The Covid-19 pandemic affected his GCSE studies and, with A-Level mock exams next week, she said she was concerned about his education.